 For olympic weightlifting, wraps aren’t used as often.
 Powerlifters are fine with the slow squat descent, but weightlifters have to quickly descend to receive the barbell in a snatch or clean.
 The wraps slow them down and prevent them from hitting the full depth to be able to catch the heaviest pulls (powerlifters don’t need to go as deep).
 The olympic lifters you see using wraps aren’t wrapping them as tightly as powerlifters and aren’t getting that kind of dramatic benefit to their max lift.
 It’s more to protect their knees.

 Knee sleeves are a different animal.
-Eleiko makes these too.
+See the Rehband Knee Sleeves.
 Made of neoprene, they fit tightly around the knee as well, but you slip it on from your foot.
 Their purpose is mostly to keep your knees warm or help your knees warm up.
 Knee injuries often happen when the knees aren’t fully warmed up and you’re putting them through too much, like any body part.

 Some lifters also say sleeves have a proprioceptive benefit in helping you align you knees better because you’re more aware of them.
 Some really tight sleeves can give you a bit a spring back up like wraps, but not as much as wraps.